Homepage > Blank IRS W-3 Template

 Purpose of Form

-Complete a Form W-3 Transmittal only when filing paper Copy A of Form(s) W-2, Wage and Tax Statement.
+Complete a Form W-3 transmittal only when filing paper Copy A of Form(s) W-2, Wage and Tax Statement.
 Don’t file Form W-3 alone.
 All paper forms must comply with IRS standards and be machine readable.
 Photocopies are not acceptable.
 Use a Form W-3 even if only one paper Form W-2 is being filed.
-Make sure both the Form W-3 and Form(s) W-2 show the correct tax year and Employer Identification Number (EIN).
+Make sure both the Form W-3 and Form(s) W-2 show the correct tax year and employer identification number (EIN).
 Make a copy of this form and keep it with Copy D (For Employer) of Form(s) W-2 for your records.
-The IRS recommends retaining copies of these forms for 4 years.
+The IRS recommends retaining copies of these forms for at least 4 years.

 E-Filing